propcom/sesame/README.md

 To be treated as a permission, the string is passed to the User object's `has_permission` method.
 If the User class you're using has no such function you will receive a runtime error because you're doing it wrong.

-#### Paths

-Paths are divided into segments and each segment can have zero or more rules of the same type associated with it.
-It cannot have two types associated with it.

-The URL to check is matched against the defined segments, and the most specific segment that has rules is used.

-If no subset of the path matches, the root path is - obviously - tested.
-If you don't define a root rule, default behaviour is to deny access.

 #### `can_access`